top of page

 Day 1 arrive late afternoon.
 Settle in and have an evening meal together so we get to know each other.

-Days 2-6 dependent on weather conditions and locations.
-Sunrise is around 6:30 and sunset about 20:15.
-At this time of the year it isn't sensible to be out from dawn to dusk, we can be flexible with meals but people generally don't want to be eating after we get back after sunset.
+We can be flexible with meals to make the most of good light.
 We accommodate this in various ways, sometimes having a sunrise shoot and then coming back for breakfast and at other times having a meal before the evening shoot.
 We may decide to have our main meal at mid-day and a lighter supper after sunset.
 The key is responding to the conditions.
 There is nothing worse than watching the sun set as you are eating and wishing you were out with the camera.

 On bad weather days we will assess if a trip further east may find better weather (e.g. Glen Affric) or review images, do some processing and use the studio for some macro/botanical photography.

-Day 7 is departure day and the workshop ends after breakfast.
+On departure day the workshop ends after breakfast.

 Getting here

 Once booked we will give clear directions to the house for those driving, we are between Spean Bridge and Fort William .
-If you want to come by train the Glasgow line runs very close by with stations at Spean Bridge and Fort William and we are happy to collect you and drop you off.
+If you want to come by train the Glasgow line runs very close by with a station at Spean Bridge and we are happy to collect you and drop you off.
 If you want to fly to Inverness we can transport you for a fee but please discuss times with us first as very early or late pick ups will not be possible.

 Tutors